-- 133. A DSAs assessment may be provided before a student has started their course to ensure that any equipment or other support they need can be arranged and delivered for the beginning of term.
-In some cases it may be appropriate to supply DSAs equipment early as well e.g. where training on the equipment is necessary before the student starts their course.
-However, if the student subsequently does not start the course, this will constitute an overpayment for the purposes of regulation 67(5) (full-time students), regulation 85(3) (full-time distance learning students), regulation 114(7) (part-time students) and regulation 124(6) (postgraduate students). - 134.
+- 137. A DSAs assessment may be provided before a student has started their course to ensure that any equipment or other support they need can be arranged and delivered for the beginning of term.
+In some cases, it may be appropriate to supply DSAs equipment early, for example, where training on the equipment is necessary before the student starts their course.
+However, if the student subsequently does not start the course, this will constitute an overpayment for the purposes of regulation 62(5) (full-time students) (2017) and regulation 90 (2018), regulation 80(3) (2017) (full-time distance learning students), regulation 109(7) (part-time students) (2017) and 90 (2) (2018) and regulation 119(6) (postgraduate students) (2017) and Schedule 4, paragraph 22 (2018). - 138.
 Similarly, a student may start their course, then abandon it and then receive DSAs payments or equipment after they have abandoned the course (possibly because SFW had not been notified that the student had left the course).
-This will constitute an overpayment for the purposes of regulation 67 (full-time students), regulation 85 (full-time distance learning students), regulation 114 (part-time students) and regulation 124 (postgraduate students). - 135.
+This will constitute an overpayment for the purposes of regulation 62 (full-time students) (2017) and 90 (2018), regulation 80 (2017) (full-time distance learning students), regulation 109 (part-time students) (2017) and 90 (2018) and regulation 119 (postgraduate students) (2017) and Schedule 4, Paragraph 22 (2018). - 139.
 SFW will be able to accept the return of the equipment to the supplier, a monetary repayment or a combination of both.
-For example, where the student has received two items of equipment through the DSAs and it is possible to return one item to the supplier and secure a full refund but it is not possible to return the other item, the student should only have to pay for the second item of equipment.
+For example, where the student has received two items of equipment through the DSAs and it is possible to return one item to the supplier and secure a full refund, but it is not possible to return the other item, the student should only have to pay for the second item of equipment.
 SFW should clearly explain to students who are supplied with equipment before the start of their course, that they may be liable for the cost of the equipment if they do not subsequently begin the course.